Frank Figliuzzi

-Cesare Frank Figliuzzi, Jr. (born September 12, 1962) is a former federal law enforcement agent.
-He is the former assistant director for counterintelligence at the Federal Bureau of Investigation.
+Cesare Frank Figliuzzi Jr. (born September 12, 1962) is an American former law enforcement agent and author who served as assistant director for counterintelligence at the Federal Bureau of Investigation.
 Figliuzzi was previously the special agent in charge of the Federal Bureau of Investigation's Cleveland Division, which includes all of northern Ohio, and the major cities of Cleveland, Toledo, Youngstown, Akron, and Canton.

 Following his FBI service, Figliuzzi joined General Electric and served for five years as assistant chief security officer for investigations, insider threat, workplace violence prevention, and special event security for GE's 300,000 employees in 180 countries.
-Figliuzzi is currently a frequent national security contributor for NBC and MSNBC News.
+Figliuzzi is a Senior National Security and Intelligence Analyst for NBC and MSNBC News.

 Education

 Figliuzzi earned a Bachelor of Arts degree in English literature from Fairfield University and a Juris Doctor with honors from the University of Connecticut School of Law.
 Figliuzzi also completed the Harvard University National Security Program for Senior Executives in Government at the John F. Kennedy School of Government.